 Welcome to King’s College, Taunton or King Alfred’s School as it was originally named in 1880.

 In 1879 Woodard had the opportunity to acquire in Taunton the brainchild of another educational pioneer William Tuckwell.
-His state-of-the-art school on the edge of town had some of the best science facilities in the country and a reputation for academic excellence.
-Originally named Bishop Fox Grammar School (established in 1522 by Richard Fox, Bishop of Winchester and one of King Henry VII’s closest councillors) Tuckwell had rebuilt and re-invigorated the old institution into a new forward-looking school, Taunton College School.
-It had however run into financial difficulties with its creditors and had to be sold.
+His new, state-of-the-art school on the edge of town had some of the best science facilities in the country and a reputation for academic excellence.
+Originally named Bishop Fox Grammar School (endowed in 1522 by Richard Fox, Bishop of Winchester and one of King Henry VII’s closest councillors) Tuckwell had rebuilt and re-invigorated the old institution into a new forward-looking school, Taunton College School.
+The new building had however been costly and financial difficulties with creditors led to its sale to Nathaniel Woodard.

 From the start in 1880, the school had sections for Juniors (8-12 year olds) as well as Seniors (13-18 year olds).
 The Juniors had their own accommodation, classrooms and staff centered around the ‘Junior Landing’ on the first floor of the main building.
 Since 1952 the Junior school has been based in the stunning setting of Pyrland Hall, a Georgian mansion overlooking Taunton.

 The Woodard Schools also have a long tradition of educating girls, as well as boys, in the Taunton area.
 From 1922 to 1953 St Katherine’s, Heatherton Park (on the Taunton-Wellington road) was the sister school to King’s.
 Its alumni included a daughter of Emperor Haile Selassie of Ethiopia, whose son and grandson attended King’s at the same time.
 Girls have been educated in the 6th Form on this site since 1968 and the school has been fully co-educational for over 25 years.